MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 ## Installation

-1. Copy the `SillyTavern-RPGStateTracker` folder into your `SillyTavern/public/scripts/extensions/third-party/` directory.
+1. Copy the `SillyTavern-FatbodyDnDFramework` folder into your `SillyTavern/public/scripts/extensions/third-party/` directory.
-   - Example path: `SillyTavern/public/scripts/extensions/third-party/SillyTavern-RPGStateTracker/index.js`
 2. Refresh your SillyTavern browser tab.
 3. Click the Extensions menu icon and configure **Fatbody D&D Framework** settings.